MicrosoftDocs/SupportArticles-docs/support/windows-server/installing-updates-features-roles/fix-windows-update-errors.md

 4. Search for and download the update by the KB number:

-    1. Use the identified KB numbers to search on the [Microsoft Update Catalog](https://catalog.update.microsoft.com).
+    1. Use the identified KB numbers to search for the updates in the [Microsoft Update Catalog](https://catalog.update.microsoft.com).
     2. Download the updates associated with each KB number to restore the missing or corrupted files.

 ### Step 3: Extract the .msu and .cab files